Ten Major Relationships: Mao's view on the state purchase of grain

-Mao’s view on personality cult
+Mao's view on personality cult

-In part ten Mao mentioned that “in the Soviet Union, those who once extolled Stalin to the skies have now in one swoop consigned him to purgatory.
-Here in China some people are following their example.”
+In part ten Mao mentioned that "in the Soviet Union, those who once extolled Stalin to the skies have now in one swoop consigned him to purgatory.
+Here in China some people are following their example."
 Shen Zhihua suggests that the criticism of personality cult of Stalin led to the removal of Mao Zedong Thought from the 8th party congress.
-The party constitution in the congress did not mention Mao Zedong Thought and all top party leaders did not mention it as well, which was different from the party constitution in the last congress which stated Mao Zedong Thought as one of the guiding principles, alongside Marxism and Leninism, for the Chinese revolution.
+The party constitution in the congress did not mention Mao Zedong Thought and all top party leaders did not mention it as well, which was different from the party constitution in the last congress which stated Mao Zedong Thought as one of the guiding principles, alongside Marxism and Leninism, for the Chinese Communist Revolution.
 Since Mao himself had more than once opposed the use of the term in internal communication, so its removal in the 8th party congress did not necessarily indicate that Mao's status had been challenged as argued by some historians like Roderick MacFarquhar.

 Though the trend of anti-personality cult was prevalent in the socialist camp after 1953, Shen argues that Mao only opposed the public use of Mao Zedong Thought, but not saw it as a problem itself.
 Hu Qiaomu explained that not mentioning Mao Zedong Thought was related to the Soviet Union who refused to accept the idea.
 And since China still relied on the Soviet Union in the early 1950s, so that was Mao's policy to downplay the idea.
 The Soviet-Yugoslavia conflict in 1948 had signaled that Stalin would not tolerate alternative socialist path and the Soviet Union remained dominant in the socialist world.
 After Stalin's death in 1953, however, the pressure from the Soviet Union lessened, yet Mao still had not put forward the use of Mao Zedong Though publicly because of the possible backlash due to the anti-personality cult in the Soviet Union.
 The development led to the concerns from top Chinese leaders.
 After the 20th Soviet party congress, personality cult became an even more sensitive issue and invited the speculation of whether there was personality cult in China.
 At local level, cadres started to raise doubt about the excessive praise given to Mao and internationally socialist countries also became cautious about personality cult.
-Yet the personal worship of Mao within the party already began in the Yan’an era, so it had a long historical root in the party.
+Yet the personal worship of Mao within the party already began in the Yan'an era, so it had a long historical root in the party.
 Though the criticism of Stalin relieved Mao of the pressure from the Soviet Union, it also made the personality cult of his own problematic.
-That is the reason why he highlighted that “in China some people are following their example” as a reminder that Mao was supportive of his own cult, but critical of that of Stalin.
+That is the reason why he highlighted that "in China some people are following their example" as a reminder that Mao was supportive of his own cult, but critical of that of Stalin.